payara/Payara-Community-Documentation/documentation/payara-micro/services/request-tracing.md

 #####Shorthand Notation

-To enable and configure request tracing with a single command, the `--enableRequestTracing` option expects **one** string to follow it.
+To enable and configure request tracing with a single command, the `--enableRequestTracing` option allows you to provide **one** string following it to set the threshold unit and/or value.

 In other words, the value and unit need to be a single string with no spaces, so `500ms` would be allowed, but `500 ms` would not.
 In the second case, the unit is ignored and the default `SECONDS` is kept.

 Notation for units is as follows: